Schpser/holbertonschool-hbnb/part1/Task_3/HBnB_Documentation.md

 ### 1.1 Project Overview

-HBnB is a property rental platform that connects property owners (hosts) with travelers (guests).
-The application provides a complete rental management cycle, from user registration to property listing and review systems.
+HBnB is a rental platform connecting hosts and guests for short-term property rentals.
+The system is designed with a 3-tier architecture, separating __Presentation, Business logic, and Persistence layers__ to ensure scalability, maintainability, and security.

 ### 1.2 Document Purpose
-This technical document serves as a comprehensive reference for the HBnB project's architecture and design.
-It describes the system organization, business entities, interaction flows, and design decisions, providing detailed guidance for implementation phases.
+This document provides a comprehensive overview of the HBnB system architecture, focusing on the __Business logic layer, Entity relationships, and API interaction flows__.
+It serves as a blueprint for developers and stakeholders to understand the design decisions and implementation strategies.

 ### 1.3 Scope
-This documentation covers:
+__This documentation covers :__

 	High-level system architecture